rails/rails/guides/source/getting_started.md

 We've covered the "CR" part of CRUD.
 Now let's focus on the "U" part, updating articles.

-The first step we'll take is adding an `edit` action to the `ArticlesController`, generally between the `new` and `create` actions, as shown:
+The first step we'll take is adding an `edit` action to the `ArticlesController`(keep in mind that we're using `edit` to render a view, for the actual updating function, we'll add an `update` action later), generally between the `new` and `create` actions, as shown:

 ```ruby
 def new